 The first step in drying is to snip the rosemary sprig from the main plant.
 It’s best to do this in the late morning, just after the nighttime dew has dried off but before the heat is at full blast.
 Use a pair of scissors and avoid tugging the sprig.
 Cut off three or four sprigs.
 Once you’ve snipped a stem, you’ll notice that two or more new sprigs will blossom out from there within a week.
 That’s more rosemary for you!

 Next, you’ll want to give the rosemary a quick rinse in cold water.
 Place your sprigs in a colander and wash off any soil or other debris.
 Then pat dry with a paper towel.

-Step four: prepare your oven
+Step three: prepare your oven

 Preheat your oven to its lowest temperature.
 In most cases, that’s 175 degrees Fahrenheit, but if your oven goes lower or stops at 200 degrees, that’s okay.
 Then, lay out a piece of parchment paper on a baking pan.
 Next, cut your rosemary into 1/4-inch sprigs.
 That will help them dry out faster.
 Lay them out on the parchment paper for baking.

-Step five: bake
+Step four: bake